Governor's Cup (Kentucky): History

 Although the two teams first met in 1912 – which was also Louisville's inaugural football season – the teams met just six times before the rivalry was suspended after the 1924 season, and it would not be renewed for another 70 years.
 Despite Louisville's persistent efforts to revive the series, Kentucky showed little interest, according to The Courier-Journal.
 Kentucky agreed to resume the rivalry only on the condition that the first four games be played in Lexington – a stipulation UofL accepted.
 The rivalry finally resumed in 1994 with a new Governor's Cup trophy which has been awarded every year since.

-Kentucky leads the series 19–16.
-Since the modern series started in 1994, Louisville leads 16–13.
+Kentucky leads the series 19–17.
+Since the modern series started in 1994, Louisville leads 17–13.
 From 1994 to 2006, the game was played on the opening weekend of the college football season.
 In 2007, the game was moved to the third game of the season when played in Lexington but remained the first game when played in Louisville.
 Starting in 2014, which marked Louisville's inaugural season in the Atlantic Coast Conference, the Governor's Cup became the last game of the regular season for both teams on Thanksgiving weekend, which coincided with several other ACC-SEC same-state rivalries.

 Because the Southeastern Conference, of which Kentucky is a member, decided to play a conference-only schedule for 2020 in response to the COVID-19 pandemic, the 2020 edition of the Governor's Cup game was canceled.
 The rivalry will continue until at least the 2030 season with Kentucky hosting in even years and Louisville hosting in odd years.

 In June 2025, long time Kentucky assistant coach and recruiter Vince Marrow was reported to be leaving the Wildcats to take the general manager position at Louisville in an off-field role.
 Marrow is considered to be one of the top recruiters in the country and was credited with landing 37 blue chip recruits in his time at Kentucky.
 The position is expected to include overseeing roster management, high school recruiting, and the transfer portal.
 The move had been rumored twice before, including in December 2024, but both times Marrow stayed with Kentucky.

+In December 2025, following a 41–0 loss to Louisville, Kentucky fired head coach Mark Stoops and hired Will Stein from Oregon.
+Will Stein is a Louisville native and played QB for the Cardinals from 2008 to 2012, before working as an assistant coach for Louisville in 2013 and 2014.
+As part of his staff, long time Louisville assistant coach and recruiter Pete Nochta was hired away from Louisville where he worked as the Director of Recruiting.
+This hiring came just 6 months after Louisville hired Marrow from Kentucky.